w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of breadcrumb trails.
 Explain that they provide information about the user's location in the context of a whole website.
 Emphasize that they are useful especially in cases where the navigation contains a lot of nested levels.
 For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail](https://www.w3.org/WAI/WCAG21/Techniques/general/G65).
-* Show examples of site maps and explain that they serve the purpose of providing an overview of the whole site.
-Explain that some users rely on them to better understand the structure of the site and to find its way more easily through it.
+* Show examples of site maps and explain that they provide an overview of the whole site.
+Explain that some users rely on site maps to better understand the structure of the site and to find its way more easily through it.
 For references on how to provide a site map, see [G63: Providing a site map](https://www.w3.org/WAI/WCAG21/Techniques/general/G63.html).
 * Show examples of search functionalities.
 Explain that they help users find content by supporting navigation to different parts of the site.
 Emphasize that some users prefer this way of navigating, especially when they are already familiar with the site and know what they are looking for.
 For references on how to provide a search functionality, see technique [G161: Providing a search function to help users find content](https://www.w3.org/WAI/WCAG21/Techniques/general/G161).
 * Invite students to research different ways to present information in page titles.
 Reflect with them on how well the titles describe the page contents.
 Explain that page titles are useful to identify the purpose of a specific web page within a website.
 Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page.
 Some browsers and assistive technologies may truncate the titles or not show them at all.
 Explain that providing page titles is a responsibility shared with the content author.
 For references on how to provide descriptive page titles, see technique [G88: Providing descriptive titles for Web pages](https://www.w3.org/WAI/WCAG21/Techniques/general/G88.html).
 * Show examples of visual and non-visual indications in menus about the current page with respect to the website.